flrs/visavail/README.md

-Visavail.js - A Time Data Availability Visualization Chart
+Visavail.js - A Time Data Availability Visualization
 =============================
 This library visualizes the availability of time-dependent data with a chart on a website.